Gains in Utilities Shares Boost S&P 500

-Shares of utility companies and other dividend-paying stocks led the S&P 500 higher following tepid U.S. economic data.
+Shares of utility companies and other dividend-paying stocks led the S&P 500 to a slim gain following some tepid U.S. economic data.

 Continue Reading Below

-U.S. government bond prices and dividend-paying stocks rose after data from the Commerce Department showed demand for long-lasting factory goods declined in May for the second-straight month.
+U.S. government bond prices and their stock-market proxies rose after data from the Commerce Department showed demand for long-lasting factory goods declined in May for the second-straight month.

+Utilities shares in the S&P 500 rose 0.8%, while telecommunications, real estate and consumer-staples stocks also gained.

 Recent inflation figures have been lackluster, raising concerns that further disappointing data could damp U.S. growth and change the Federal Reserve's outlook for raising interest rates this year and next, some analysts said.